 On 22.6.16 the Spectator published an article by Josie Appleton who does not appear to be a regular contributor.
 She is convener for a pressure group that writes against regulations in everyday life.
 She also periodically contributes to the Guardian.
 Clearly Mandatory Reporting seems to be considered a soft target to which, just like any other piece of proposed legislation, Ms Appleton can contribute using her adult logic without appreciating the first two rules of child protection are (i) suspend adult logic (ii) apply significant experience because it is a complex subject.
 The piece is available here

 There are several points of interest in the article.
-Firstly that appeared in this Conservative magazine at this time at all.
-The Government has repeatedly deferred the consultation despite there being little need.
-We understand it was ready to begin in December 15 and that it might now be launched just before the recess, ideally timed for the ‘silly season.’
+Firstly that it appeared in this Conservative publication at this time at all.
+The Government has repeatedly deferred the consultation ‘reporting and acting on child abuse and neglect’ despite there being no reason for delay.
+We understand it was ready to begin in December 15 and that it might now be launched just before the recess.
 Let’s not forget Mr Cameron described child abuse as a ‘national threat.’

 Within the article there is a thumb print that suggests Ms Appleton was briefed by the Department for Education media team.
 The idea that referrals from Mandated reporters are poor, while referrals from elsewhere are reliable is pure DfE fantasy spin.